rcn-ee/tidl-api/docs/source/using_api.rst

 Using the TIDL API
 ******************

-This example illustrates using the TIDL API to offload deep learning network processing from a Linux application to the C66x DSPs or DLAs on AM57x devices.
+This example illustrates using the TIDL API to offload deep learning network processing from a Linux application to the C66x DSPs or EVEs on AM57x devices.
 The API consists of three classes: ``Configuration``, ``Executor`` and ``ExecutionObject``.

 Step 1
 ======